CA Inter Amendments For May 2026

 • Intangible assets.

-Partnership and AS – 4,5,17,20 has been inserted in CA Inter advance accounting syllabus for May 2024
+Partnership and AS – 4,5,17,20 have been inserted in the CA Inter advanced accounting syllabus for May 2026

-Under-writing, guidance notes, valuation of goodwill, insurance company, mutual fund are removed from the CA Inter advance accounting.
+Underwriting, guidance notes, valuation of goodwill, insurance company, and mutual fund are removed from the CA Inter advanced accounting.

-6. CA Inter Auditing and Assurance Amendments for May 2024 Exams :
+6. Auditing and Assurance Amendments for May 2026 Exams

-• Engagements and quality control standards on auditing for May 2024 examination.
+• Engagements and quality control standards on auditing for the May 2026 examination.

 • Guidance note on the audit of inventories.